USA Textiles EPR: What’s coming for producers in California, New York and now Washington

 New York: EPR legislation on the horizon

 New York is not far behind.
-Two proposed bills, S3217 in the State Senate and A6193 in the State Assembly aim to establish a similar textile EPR framework.
+Two proposed bills, SB3217 in the State Senate and A6193 in the State Assembly, aim to establish a similar textile EPR framework.

-• The legislation would require the formation of a collective EPR programme
+• Require the formation of a collective EPR programme

-• This programme must be in place by 31 December 2026
+• Mandate programme implementation by 31 December 2026

-New York’s approach signals a strong commitment to sustainable textiles, and stakeholders should monitor developments closely in 2025.
+New York’s approach signals a strong commitment to sustainable textiles.
+Stakeholders should continue to monitor developments in the year ahead.

 What to watch for in 2025